 We are looking for people who don’t have HIV as well as people who do.
 We may have a trial of something to prevent HIV or a questionnaire for people who don’t have HIV, so we welcome your participation!

-A lack of diversity in research studies including clinical trials, which tend to enroll fewer children, women, minorities and older individuals, hurts every community.
-If a group is missing from the research, then the outcomes ignore biological differences that cause people of varying ages, genders and ethnicities to react differently to the therapies or interventions.
-Additionally, lack of diversity in research can contribute to stereotyping and disparities in healthcare.
+Research studies and clinical trials tend to enroll fewer children, women, minorities, and older individuals.
+If a group is missing from the research, then the outcomes ignore biological or other differences that cause people of varying ages, sex, and ethnicities to react differently to the therapies or interventions.
+It is important to include people of many different backgrounds so that the study results are representative of the general population and can benefit as many people as possible.